nicenemo/wsl-debian-boxes/README.md

 ```cmd
 PS C:\Users\Hans Kruse\wsl-debian-boxes> create-machine.PS1 my-awesome-box debian-buster.tar
 ```
 Cleaning up machines can be done with the [destroy-machine.PS1](destroy-machine.PS1) script.

 ```cmd
 PS C:\Users\Hans Kruse\wsl-debian-boxes> destru-machine.PS1 my-awesome-box
 ```

+In the _files_ directory, you will find the Debian package sources files that are used.
+You can modify them to use a local mirror.
+That might be faster than pulling them from the main debian archives directly.